-Arkansas Gov. Asa Hutchinson is planning a new tour to help promote computer science education in high schools. (@AsaHutchinson via Twitter)
+Arkansas gov. plans tour to promote computer science in high schools

 Arkansas Gov. Asa Hutchinson is planning a new tour of high schools around his state to help encourage students to embrace computer science.